 The screenshot shows the Microsoft Azure portal with the URL [Home > SRLoadBalance](#).
-The page title is "SRLoadBalance | Health probes".
-The left navigation menu includes "Overview", "Activity log", "Access control (IAM)" (which is selected), "Tags", "Diagnose and solve problems", "Settings" (which is expanded), "Health probes" (which is highlighted with a red box), "Load balancing rules", "Inbound NAT rules", "Properties", "Locks", "Monitoring" (which is expanded), "Alerts", "Metrics", "Insights", "Automation" (which is expanded), "Tasks (preview)", and "Export template".
-The main content area shows a table with one row: "No results."
-A search bar at the top right says "Search resources, services, and docs (G+)".
+The page title is SRLoadBalance | Health probes.
+The left navigation menu includes: Overview, Activity log, Access control (IAM) (which is selected), Tags, Diagnose and solve problems, Settings (with Frontend IP configuration, Backend pools, and Health probes selected), Monitoring (with Alerts, Metrics, and Insights), Automation (with Tasks (preview) and Export template), and Support + troubleshooting.
+The main content area shows a table for health probes with one row: Name: SRHealthProbe1801, Protocol: TCP, Port: 1801, Used By: SRTCPRule1801.
+A search bar at the top right says 'Search resources, services, and docs (G+)'.
+A red box highlights the 'Health probes' section in the left menu and the 'Add' button in the top right of the main content area.